mrnul/Neural-nets/README.md

-# Feedforward neural network library using visual studio 2017 and eigen library with openmp
+# Feedforward and NARX neural network library using visual studio 2017 and eigen library with openmp

 Example (old) works with MNIST handwritten digit database converted to csv (https://pjreddie.com/projects/mnist-in-csv/)